ciferkey/ciferkey.github.com/_posts/2020-6-13-labeling-web-page-categories-with-mechanical-turk.md

 You can use a [Mechanical Turk Cost Calculator](https://morninj.github.io/mechanical-turk-cost-calculator/) before running a batch to figure out how much it will cost.
 In my case a batch of 500 HITs at 1 cent per HIT and 3 assignees per HIT comes out to $30.
 Note that half of that cost is fees to Mechanical Turk.
 The workers only get $15.

-The whole process was quite fast.
-It took about 2 hours and 15 minutes.
+Batches are completed pretty quickly.
+Mine took about 2 hours and 15 minutes.
 I could even watch the progress in real time:
 ![Mechanical Turk Batch Progress](/images/mechanical-turk-batch-progress.png)

-There was an interesting long tail where it went quite fast in the beginning and then slowed as the completion percentage went up.
-I had 90% complete after 30 minutes so the remaining 10% took up the 105 minutes.
+There was an interesting long tail where it went quite fast in the beginning and then slowed as the completion percentage increased.
+I had 90% complete after 30 minutes so the remaining 10% took up the remaining 105 minutes.
 This makes sense as workers can accept HITs and not complete them.
-When that happens the HITs get kicked back into the system so other workers can complete them.
+When that happens the HITs get kicked back into the system after a max time so other workers can complete them.
 Mechanical Turk recommends giving workers a generous amount of time to complete HITs.
 I went with the default max time of one hour.
 Its also interesting to note that average time per assignment started at 15 seconds and ended up at 1 minutes 36 seconds.

 # Results of batch